iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 ls -alR --full-time /folder/of/stuff | sha1sum
 ```

+But how can we trust the compromised linux operating system software that generates the checksum?
+We don't have to.
+For example, Ubuntu software provides a checksum for publicly audited software.
+One can install the Ubuntu on a pendrive and verify the checksum of the folder containing the Linux OS installed on the computer's hard disk.

 ## Wasm interface types

 [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) uses Guest language bindings generator for WIT and the Component Model.
 With it different modules (or apps) can talk with each other.
 Its also used for the [Tauri Inter-process communication (IPC) bridge](https://github.com/tauri-apps/tauri-bindgen)